Francine Shapiro: Early life and education

-Shapiro was born in the East New York section of Brooklyn.
+Shapiro was born to Jewish parents in the East New York section of Brooklyn.
 She had three younger siblings.
 Her father, Daniel Shapiro, was a car mechanic who owned an auto-parts store, managed a garage, and had a fleet of taxis.
 Her mother, Shirley managed the household.
 After her younger sister died at age 9 in 1965, Shapiro said it affected her deeply.

-She attended and graduated from Thomas Jefferson High School in Brooklyn.

-Shapiro studied English at Brooklyn College, City University of New York where she earned a bachelor's degree in 1968 and completed her master's degree in 1975.
+Shapiro attended and graduated from Thomas Jefferson High School in Brooklyn.
+She then studied English at Brooklyn College, City University of New York where she earned a bachelor's degree in 1968 and completed her master's degree in 1975.
 In 1974, while employed full-time as a high school English teacher, she enrolled in a PhD program in English Literature at New York University.
 In 1979, having completed all but her dissertation, she was diagnosed with breast cancer.

 Shapiro travelled, then settled in San Diego and set up a nonprofit organization, Human Development Institute, along with Shirley Phares-Kime.
-The institute provided weekend and 8-week NLP training sessions.
+The institute provided weekend and 8-week training sessions in Neuro-linguistic programming (NLP).

 Over the next few years she participated in numerous workshops and programs exploring various stress reduction and self-care procedures.
 According to Robert Todd Carroll, she then enrolled in the Professional School of Psychological Studies, San Diego (a now defunct non-regionally accredited graduate training program).
 Her observations regarding the beneficial effect of eye movements, and the development of procedures to utilize them in clinical practice, became the basis of her dissertation.
 She received her PhD in 1988, and her thesis was published in the Journal of Traumatic Stress in 1989, followed by an invited article that was published in the Journal of Behavior Therapy and Experimental Psychiatry.